carolstoffel/Image-converter/README.md

 - option to remove the files and just keep the converted or no
 - more options of formats to conversion

-The interface is being developed with the Python library tkinter.
+The interface is being developed with the tkinter Python library.